google-marketing-solutions/compass/packages/propensity/README.md

 Testing dataset, an out-of-time Testing dataset is also created to specially test the model performance in recent times.

-#### 3.1.
+#### 3.2.
 Data balancing

-If the percentage of positive examples in the dataset is < 1% and the number of positive examples are limited compared to the negative examples, it can be beneficial to balance training datasets to have ~1% of positive examples by randomly doping the negative instances.
+If the percentage of positive examples in the dataset is < 1% and the number of positive examples are limited compared to the negative examples, it can be beneficial to balance training datasets to have ~1% of positive examples by randomly dropping the negative instances.
 While doing this we make sure to only balance the training dataset partition and keep the both validation and testing partitions in their original imbalance form.